lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/session-notes/session-11.md

 ---
 # Session 11 (2024-01-14)

 - We arrived at the docks of [[locations/mulsantir]].
-Most of the group went to find transport, Raven and Swan went to gather intel on the road to [[locations/two-stars]].
+Most of the group went to find transport, Raven and Swan went to gather intel on the road to [[two-stars]].
 	- We got the cart and horse for two days
 	- Raven met a dwarf who mentioned a haunted house halfway up to Two Stars.
 He also mentioned discount magic items outside the town.
 - On the way out of Mulsantir we went to the magic items shop.
 It was run by a Red Wizard of the Enclave.
 We bought a bunch of stuff. **Swan purchased a 1000gp ring for Raven.**  It was all a bit sketchy.
 The wizard ([[npcs/borgol-kirdis]]) has a quasit familiar who Raven questioned about how it was treated.